On this page

 - Cost: Comparable at list price (~$1,000-1,100/month).

 Neither drug is universally superior.
-The choice between them depends on clinical priorities: maximum weight loss and glycemic control favor tirzepatide; proven cardiovascular protection and oral dosing favor semaglutide.
+The choice between them depends on clinical priorities: maximum weight loss and glycemic control favor tirzepatide; randomized, placebo-controlled cardiovascular evidence and oral dosing favor semaglutide.

 Related content